jerryjose7/jerryjose7.github.io/_pages/about.md

 <!-- I serve as a peer reviewer in four journals: Hydrology and Earth System Sciences (EGU Copernicus), Earth Surface Processes and Landforms (Wiley), Hydrological Sciences journal (Taylor & Francis) and Chaos (AIP).
 I also volunteer as a writer for PARI (People Archive of Rural India) library for delivering facts and factoids on scientific and policy related reports.-->

-Outside of academics, I enjoy reading, hiking, skating, badmintion and traveling among many other things.
+Outside of academics, I enjoy reading, hiking, skating, and traveling among many other things.
 Cheers!